uzxteam/Antihack/README.md

 See this list of problematic apps for a workaround.
 If your app is not included fill a bug report and hope for help.

 Back button in Android’s Browser stopped working!
-Enable the local Webserver in AdAway’s preferences as a workaround.
+Enable the local Webserver in AntiHack’s preferences as a workaround.

 Are there more hosts sources that can be used?
 More Hosts sources can be found on the Wiki on Github.